cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

                                              :user/email])]})))
 ```

-We use `clojure.spec` for validation.
-If the input fails validation, we return
+This uses `clojure.spec` for validation.
+If the input fails validation, it
-the spec explain data as the validation data.
-This could be further transformed
+returns the spec explain data as the validation data.
+This could be further
-into human-digestible validation messages on the caller side.
+transformed into human-digestible validation messages on the caller side.

 If the command finds nothing wrong with the passed in user, it generates the
 tx-data.
 But what if there already is a user with that email address?
-We need to
+It needs
-confer with a database:
+to confer with a database:

 ```clj
 (defn create-user [db input]